 Jesus’ response to “what do I lack?” was this: “If thou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me.” ~ Matthew 19:21

 The rich young ruler went away sorrowful because he loved his possessions.
-By challenging this man, Jesus brought out his true motives which wasn’t to follow Jesus at all costs.
+By challenging this man, Jesus brought out his true motive, which wasn’t to follow Jesus at all costs.
 Jesus’ true identity as God in the flesh was withheld because the man did not truly have a heart to follow God.

-On the contrary, those who sought to know the one true God came to the understanding that Jesus is the Son of God and God revealed in the flesh.
+On the contrary, those who sought to know the one true God came to the understanding that Jesus is the Son of God, and God revealed in the flesh.